 Regarding child support, Rule 5:3-8(c) directs the court to affirm the arbitration award as under subsection (a) unless there is evidence to show that enforcing the award would cause harm to the child.

-If you have any questions about how these new court rules affect your arbitration, call the Law Offices of Peter Van Aulen a NJ divorce lawyer today at (201) 845-7400 for a free consultation.
+If you have any questions about how these new court rules affect your arbitration, call the Law Offices of Peter Van Aulen a NJ divorce lawyer today at (201) 845-7400 for a free 30 minute in office consultation.

 Court Rule 5:1-5 Arbitration

 Court Rule 5:3-8 Review and Enforcement of Arbitration Awards